 Cardiff is a small but charming city with plenty on offer to suit everyone’s interests.
 Although it’s the tenth largest city in the United Kingdom, Cardiff is both the youngest and one of the smallest capital cities in Europe.
 Cardiff is well known for its sport, especially rugby, and its Principality Stadium has one of the largest sliding roofs in the world.
 It can seat 74,000 and has hosted many concerts, including the Rolling Stones, as well as rugby and football matches and other sporting events.
 About 18 million tourists visit the city each year, for the shopping, sights, museums and culture.

 So if you’re planning a day out in Cardiff, we’ve rounded up some of the best attractions on offer for your couples day out!

-Start your day off with a stroll around the grounds of Cardiff Castle.
+Start your day off with a romantic walk around the grounds of Cardiff Castle.
 Easily accessible, the castle is located in the heart of Cardiff city centre and is open seven days a week.

 The castle itself is over 2,000 years old and features the remains of a Roman fort and Norman keep on the grounds.
 The castle and grounds were gifted to the city of Cardiff many years ago and it was home to the National College of Music and Drama for over twenty years.
 Since 1974, it has become one of Wales’ most popular visitor attractions.

 While visiting, you can take a tour of the main castle and its grounds, as well as the residencies and the wartime shelters in the walls.
 It has been estimated that nearly 2,000 people could take shelter within the walls of Cardiff Castle when the sirens sounded during the Second World War.